What is Project Management in Construction

 Material and equipment procurement

 After the design has been approved, project management can proceed with procuring all materials and equipment that will be required in the project.
-The company also begins approaching contractors for roles it can't fill internally.
+The company also begins approaching contractors for roles it cannot fill internally.

 Having existing connections to some of the best experts on the market can provide a company with a notable advantage when handling complex projects.
 It can be difficult to align the schedules of multiple specialists on short notice, as some of them might be fully booked for months ahead.